 - 34 The two parish councils have set up a Joint Neighbourhood Plan Committee to lead the preparation of the plan.
-The Committee has collected information about the area and will ensure that local people have their say about the content of the neighbourhood plan. - 35 Various informal consultation events have been held already.
+The Committee has collected information about the area and will ensure that local people have their say about the content of the neighbourhood plan. - Various informal consultation events have been held already.
 Public consultation events were held in Burton on the Wolds on 20 March 2015 and in Hoton on 20 June 2015.
-A meeting of key local stakeholders was held on 23 September 2015 in Burton on the Wolds Village Hall to help plan the future delivery of local services and facilities.
+A meeting of key local stakeholders was held on 23 September 2015 in Burton on the Wolds Village Hall to help plan the future delivery of local services and facilities. - In March 2016, we undertook a questionnaire survey of local households and businesses to identify the key issues that the neighbourhood plan needs to look at.
+We received 388 responses.
+We also undertook a business survey and a survey of young people. - 37 In January 2017, we prepared a document that looked at the key issues and options that the Neighbourhood Plan needs to address and arranged a public meeting to discuss these matters.